 The Behavior Consultation Team (BCT) is designed for early intervention regarding behavioral issues to help support the health, safety, and success of the IU Northwest community.

-The Behavior Consultation Team is a campus wide team that provides consultation, makes recommendations for action and coordinates campus resources in response to reports of disruptive or concerning behavior displayed by students, staff or faculty.
+The BCT is a campus wide team that provides consultation, makes recommendations for action and coordinates campus resources in response to reports of disruptive or concerning behavior displayed by students.

 Examples of such instance include, but are not limited to:

-Individuals wishing to communicate with the BCT should call the Dean of Students at (219) 981-5660.
+Individuals wishing to communicate with the SBCT should call the Dean of Students at (219) 981-5660.

 The BCT does not enact sanctions or administer policy regarding referrals; however the BCT can coordinate and share information with units that may take administrative actions such as: evaluation for immediate detention; conduct/disciplinary action; emergency notification of others; parental/guardian notification; and recommend medical/psychological evaluation and/or permission to receive such records.